 Growing the Beard: The first few episodes are not very good — the voices are slow, the audio quality is poor, the jokes are weaker, and so forth.
-The beard starts coming in around Episode 10 as Little Kuriboh's voice acting, recording software, and writing noticeably improve, and it's fully grown come Season 2.
+The beard starts coming in around Episode 10 (ironically his least favourite episode due to excessive referential humour in lieu of real jokes) as Little Kuriboh's voice acting, recording software, and writing noticeably improve, and it's fully grown come Season 2.

 Harsher in Hindsight: It can become a little difficult to mock Alister's voice after he reveals that his testicles were damaged in the explosion that killed his brother.